iotaledger/iota-java/README.md

 ## Getting Started

-After you've [installing the library](#installation), you can connect to an IRI node to send transactions to it and interact with the ledger.
+After you've [installed the library](#installation), you can connect to an IRI node to send transactions to it and interact with the Tangle.
 An extended guide can be found on our [documentation portal](https://docs.iota.org/docs/client-libraries/0.1/getting-started/java-quickstart), we strongly recommend you to go here for starting off.
-A quick starting tutorial is shown below.
+A quick start tutorial is shown below.

-To connect to a local IRI node, do the following:
+To connect to a local IRI node on port 14265, do the following:

 ```java
 IotaAPI api = new IotaAPI.Builder().build();
 GetNodeInfoResponse response = api.getNodeInfo();
 ```

-To connect to a remote IRI node, do the following:
+To connect to a remote IRI node on port 14265, do the following:

 ```java
 IotaAPI api = new IotaAPI.Builder()